-The shore power cord must be connected to shore and the circuit breaker, located under the aft starboard gunwale, must be in the "on" position to allow these auxiliary switches to operate.
-See "120 Volt AC Wiring One Line Diagram" on page 8-40 and "Shore Power Wiring" on page 8-36 for a wiring schematic and layout.
+Either the generator must be running, or the shore power must be connected, to allow these auxiliary switches to operate.
+See "120 Volt AC Wiring One Line Diagram" on page 8-41 and "Shore Power Layout" on page 8-37 for a wiring schematic and layout.